Zetta56/Literary/README.md

 3. Passport

 ## Usage
-You should create a `.env` file and set `process.env.DatabaseUrl` to your database.
-Alternatively, you can follow [these instructions](https://docs.mongodb.com/manual/administration/install-community/) to install **mongoDB**.
+Create a `.env` file and set `process.env.DatabaseUrl` to your database.
+If you want to set up a local database, you can follow [these instructions](https://docs.mongodb.com/manual/administration/install-community/) to install **mongoDB**.
+Then, you can run `npm install` to install all necessary dependencies.

 To manually run the site, you can type: